 Introduction to German Idealism

-The philosophical movement called German Idealism is arguably one of the most important periods of modern philosophy.
+The philosophical movement referred to as German Idealism is arguably one of the most important periods in modern philosophy.

 The study of this period as a whole is pivotal for anyone wishing to understand Kant, Fichte, Hegel, Schelling, and Hölderlin.
 But it is also crucial for anyone wishing to achieve a more grounded understanding of accelerationism, Marxism, and 20th century phenomenology.